7 Proven Benefits Of Ashwagandha For Stress Relief

 Ashwagandha For Stress

-Ashwagandha is a direct cure for chronic stress as it can reduce cortisol levels by 28% and promotes restorative sleep.
+Ashwagandha is a direct cure for chronic stress as it can reduce cortisol levels by 28% and promote restorative sleep.
 By lowering blood pressure and blood glucose, it treats hypertension and diabetes, both causes and effects of stress.
-It cures depression and anxiety and can even cure Alzheimer's by repairing damaged brain cells and reconstructing neuronal networks.
-It also cures stress-induced premature aging.
+It cures depression and anxiety and can even cure Alzheimer's by repairing damaged brain cells and reconstructing nerve networks.
+It also prevents stress-induced premature aging.

 Ayurveda categorizes ashwagandha (Withania somnifera) or Indian ginseng as a rasayana or a rejuvenating herb.
 Modern research finds it an excellent remedy for stress and other disorders of the nervous system, along with various other diseases such as cancer, tumor, and thyroid and kidney disorders.

 Ashwagandha acts as an adaptogen (a combination of amino acids and vitamins) that helps the body adapt to stress and boosts energy, stamina, and endurance, thus improving overall health.
 It gets this property from antioxidant chemicals called withanolides and sitoinsides.2